ajylee/gpaw-rtxs/doc/documentation/xc/vdw.rst

 The default number of ensemble XC functionals is 25000, for which well-converged error estimates should be ensured.
-Therefore, "de_h2" and "de_h" in the example are both arrays of 25000 pertubations of the BEEF-vdW total energy.
+Therefore, "de_h2" and "de_h" in the example are both arrays of 25000 pertubations of a BEEF-vdW total energy.
 The syntax "ens.get_ensemble_energies(N)" changes this number to N.
 The calculator object input to the BEEF_Ensemble class could of course stem from a restarted GPAW calculation.

 It is very important to calculate the ensemble statistics correctly.
 Computing the standard deviation of each array of total energy pertubations makes little sense, only the standard deviation of the relative energy pertubations should be used for the